dashaageikina/data-science-portfolio/README.md

 # data-science-portfolio
-This is portfolio of my research projects showcasing data science
+This is a portfolio of research projects showcasing my expertise in data science.